JensDijkstra/Project-NAO/Design Report/DesignReport.md

 | 4.
 The vision software is able to measure the distance from the camera to the user.   | 0 | 0 | 1 | 1 |   2   |
 ```
 ### 5.2 Score table
+Now the concepts get a rating from one till five for how well a concept meets the requirement.
+The weighting factor will be multiplied by this rating and result a final score.
+When one compares these scores to the ideal outcome of this table a choice can be made.

+As shown below the concepts 'High-Tech' and 'Advanced HMI' have a significantly higher score then the other two.
+They also are very close to the ideal score.
+In 5.3 a final concept will be concluded out of these results.
 ```
 | Variable requirements 								   | Scores | Cheap | Simple | High-Tech | Advanced HMI |  Ideal  |
 |------------------------------------------------------------------------------------------|